F125 Baden-Württemberg Class Frigate, Germany

 F125 frigate crew

-The frigate also accommodates 50 special forces and their equipment.
-The special forces' transportation can be two helicopters or four armed boats.
+The frigate also accommodates 50 special forces soldiers and their equipment.
+The necessary transport can be two helicopters or four armed boats.

 Command and control